arersen/calc.bat/README.md

 # calc.bat
-The cuulator written on a batch file </br>
+The calculator written on a batch file </br>